DafnyVSCode/Dafny-VSCode/README.md

 ## Features
-* Provides .dfy language id to vscode.
+* Provides .dfy language support to vscode.
 * Spawns a DafnyServer in the background and sends veification requests upon opening and saving Dafny files.
 * Errors, warnings and hints are shown through the vscode interface.
 When there are no errors, you get a thumbup on the status bar.
 * Syntax highlighting thanks to [sublime-dafny](https://github.com/erggo/sublime-dafny).
 See file `LICENSE_sublime-dafny.rst` for license.